r-neal-kelly/nkr/README.md

 #### Steps for Test-Suites
 1. Double-click the `nkr.sln` file to load it into Visual Studio
 2. Click the `Solution Explorer` tab located near the top-left of the screen
-3. Right click on the top item listed in the explorer called `Solution 'nkr'`
+3. Right click on the top item listed in the explorer called `Solution nkr`
 4. If you wish to build just the current target architecture click `Rebuild Solution`.
 Else click on `Batch Build`, `Select All` in the prompt, and finally `Rebuild` in the same prompt.
 5. After the build process is complete, navigate to the `./tools` directory found in the top directory of the nkr repository.
 6. Double-click the file called `make_tests.ps1`, which will generate several more `.ps1` files in the same directory.